 - Medium Flesh

-- Given before breeding: Pre-breeding shots, Vira-Shield 6+VL5 HB & Cydectin Pour-On...
-Given @ time of ultrasound: Booster of Vira-Shield 6+VL5, I-Site/Autogenous Pinkeye vaccine combo, Dectomax injectable, Ultra Boss & 1st round of Scour Bos 9
+- Given before breeding: Pre-breeding shots, I-Site/Autogenous Pinkeye Vaccine Combo, Vira-Shield 6+VL5 HB & Cydectin Pour-On.... @ Ultrasound: Booster of Vira-Shield 6+VL5, I-Site/Autogenous Pinkeye vaccine combo, Dectomax Injectable, Ultra boss, & 1st round of Scour Boss 9

 - Bred To